os-salahuddin/github-actions-docker-build/README.md

 is to create a GitHub repo for your Docker image.
 If you were already using the old Docker Automated Build system, you must be having a GitHub repo too.
 So you can use the same.

 ## Step 2
 is to compose a Dockerfile.
 Again, if you already had an automated build in the past, you would be having this Dockerfile too.
-I have written a very simple Dockerfile that will print my name on the console when it is run.
+I have written a very simple Dockerfile For a flask application which application print "Hello from app1".

 ## Step 3
 is where we write our GitHub workflows YAML file.
 GitHub actually provides us with a template for this.
 So we need not worry much about this.
 Just head to Actions.
 Then click on Set up this workflow; for the Docker Image workflow.